elsa-workflows/elsa-website/docs/installing-feeds.md

 ---
-id: installing-preview-feed
+id: installing-feeds
-title: Installing the MyGet Preview Feed
+title: Installing Packages from MyGet and MyGet
-sidebar_label: Preview Feed
+sidebar_label: Package Feeds
 ---

+## NuGet
-Elsa releases are deployed to NuGet and are considered stable.
+Elsa (pre)releases on the `master` branch are deployed to [NuGet](https://www.nuget.org/packages/elsa/).

+## MyGet
-However, development is ongoing and every commit to the `develop` branch is deployed to [MyGet](https://www.myget.org/feed/Packages/elsa).
+Any commits on the `develop` branch are deployed to [MyGet](https://www.myget.org/feed/packages/elsa).
 In order to install Elsa packages from MyGet, add the following package feed to your project:

 `https://www.myget.org/F/elsa/api/v3/index.json`